2023 Lineworker’s Rodeo Gaff-n-Grill

 - After cooking, meat must be maintained at a minimum temperature of 140°F.

-- Following the judging process, contestants shall keep remaining pork barbeque meat warm to serve at the Friday night dinner.
+- Following the judging process, contestants shall keep the remaining pork barbeque meat warm to serve at the Friday night dinner.

-- Teams must provide all needed equipment, supplies and electricity.
+- Teams must provide all needed equipment, supplies, tables, chairs and electricity.

 - Cookers, tents, and any other equipment, including generators, may not exceed the boundaries of the team’s assigned cooking space.

 - Teams can cook using wood, pellets, charcoal, gas or electricity.
 No open pits or holes are permitted.
 Fires may not be built on the ground.

-- It is the responsibility of each team’s contestants to see that their cooking space is kept clean during the competition and following the contest.
+- It is the responsibility of each team to ensure the cooking space is kept clean during the competition and following the contest.

 - All fires must be extinguished, and all equipment must be removed from the site by Saturday night.
 It is imperative that clean-up be thorough, as failure to clean up could result in disqualification.

 - Each team MUST submit meat entries in a container supplied by event organizers, and the meat shall be presented according the guidelines given to each team on the morning of the competition.

 - Due to the additional meats in this years’ competition, we will not have individual judging times as we did last year.
 Each meat will have a deadline for submission (i.e. – all teams will submit ribs at the same time).
 Details of this change are outlined in the documentation you will receive on Friday morning.
 All containers will be assigned a random number at the time the meat is submitted for judging.
 Judges will not know whose entry they are judging.

 - Any entry not complying with this rule will be given a score of one (1) on “Appearance”.